cchdo/exchange/docs/common.rst

 After any format specific headers, the parameter and unit lines are next.
 The parameter names are first, units are second.

-Parameter names are comma (U+002C [``,``]) seperated values that define the columns the exchange file will contain.
+Parameter names are :unicode_info:`,` seperated values that define the columns the exchange file will contain.
 The names must be unique, capitalized, contain no empty fields, and not end with a trailing comma.
-The parameter names must contain only UTF-8 encoded code points in the range U+0021 to U+007E except a comma (U+002C).
+The parameter names must contain only UTF-8 encoded code points in the range U+0021 to U+007E except a :unicode_info:`,`.
 A trailing comma, or a comma that occurs at the end of the line with nothing else after it, MUST NOT be included on the parameter line.
 Certain parameter names, or parameter combinations, are required to be present.
 See the respective sections on :ref:`bottle required headers` and :ref:`CTD required headers` for information specific to each format.